github/open-source-survey/README.md

 ## Open data

 Open source is bigger than any company or community.
-The result of this survey will be an open data set released under [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/) for anyone to use and learn from.
+The dataset is released under CC0-1.0 for anyone to use and learn from.
+See [licenses](#licenses) below for important information.

 ## Contributors